TehForum/PyCftool/README.md

 ## Prerequisite
 Is currently supported for Python >=3.7.<br>
 Requires the following packages to be installed: [PySide6](https://pypi.org/project/PySide6), Matplotlib, Scipy and Numpy.

+## Installation
+Will soon be on pip!
+For now the only way to install it to copy all the files into your working directory.

 ## Usage
 Import the function `from pyCftool import pyCftool`.